Traditional BSN Application Overview

 - Evidence of capacity to uphold the practice standards, functional abilities as listed in the Undergraduate Student Handbook, and ethical codes of the nursing profession.

-A profile is submitted for each student based on the above criteria.
 The clinical application criteria is subject to change.

 Current Mizzou students applying to the clinical major should: